 Have you maintained a Facebook profile at any point since 2007?

-You could be entitled to reimbursement as a result of Facebook’s unlawful use of your personal data.
+You could be entitled to compensation as a result of Facebook’s allegedly unlawful use of your personal data.
 Fill out the form to find out your rights »

 Hagens Berman has filed a class-action lawsuit alleging that Facebook gained an illegal monopoly by exploiting and selling user data.
 We believe Facebook utilized its own user data to identify emerging threats to its social-media monopoly without properly compensating consumers – or letting them know the extent to which their personal information was being used.